Pimtroja/Food_Recall_Trends_Impact/README.md

 *SQL for structured queries
 *Jupyter Notebook for analysis
-*Tableau for dynamic and geographic visualization
+*Tableau for dynamic and geographic visualization *Power BI for monitoring the trend based on the key insights

 Workflow Highlights:
 1. Cleaned and filtered raw FDA recall data